google/WebFundamentals/src/content/en/fundamentals/native-hardware/build-for-webusb/index.md

     SUBSYSTEM=="usb", ATTR{idVendor}=="XXXX", ATTR{idProduct}=="XXXX", GROUP="plugdev"

-Replace `XXXX` with the hexadecimal vendor and product IDs for your device.
+Replace `XXXX` with the hexadecimal vendor and product IDs for your device, e.g. `ATTR{idVendor}=="18d1", ATTR{idProduct}=="4e11"` would match a Nexus One phone.
+These must be written without the usual "0x" prefix and all lowercase to be recognized correctly.
+To find the IDs for your device run the command line tool `lsusb`.

-These can be found by running a command like `lsusb`.
-This rule can be placed in a file in the `/etc/udev/rules.d` directory and takes effect as soon as the device is plugged in.
+This rule should be placed in a file in the `/etc/udev/rules.d` directory and takes effect as soon as the device is plugged in.
 No need to restart udev.

 ### Android